 Representation for Breast Cancer Misdiagnosis from Compassionate Washington DC and Maryland Attorneys

 One in every eight women will face the challenges of a breast cancer diagnosis, according to the National Breast Cancer Foundation.
 This deadly disease is the most common cancer diagnosis among women and the second leading cause of female cancer deaths.
 Early diagnosis is critical to the successful treatment of breast cancer.
 Unfortunately, thousands of cases go misdiagnosed each year, leaving patients vulnerable to advancing complications and a significant risk of death.
-The compassionate Washington D.C. and Maryland medical malpractice attorneys of Schochor, Federico and Staton, P.A. diligently assist patients impacted by a breast cancer misdiagnosis.
+The compassionate Washington D.C. and Maryland medical malpractice attorneys of Schochor, Staton, Goldberg and Cardea, P.A. diligently assist patients impacted by a breast cancer misdiagnosis.

 Diagnosing Breast Cancer